 The Greek stock market is having a melt-up this morning, with the largest gains in 20-years.
 The index as a whole is up 14%, which isn’t bad for those who managed to get long Greek equities on Friday.
-And for more adventurous and daring sorts, the Cypriot stock market is up 18.5% this morning – with Cyprus being leveraged to Greece.
+And for more adventurous and daring sorts, the Cypriot stock market is up 18.5% this morning; Cyprus is leveraged to Greece.
 The rally comes based on two of Greece’s largest banks (the 2nd and 3rd largest) agreeing to merge to bolster assets.
 EFG Eurobank Ergasias and Alpha Bank have commenced merger discussions and have been halted from trading.
-Cypriot banks have rallied 20%+.
+Cypriot banks rallied 20%+.
 The largest bank in Greece is National Bank of Greece – in case you were wondering (up 30% today).

 This is swell and all and I already sense what the cynics are saying – but how have these markets and stocks done this year?
 Excellent points!
 The Greek stock market is still down 28.5% ytd (was down 43%), and the Cypriot stock market is still down 51.5% ytd (was down 70%).
 So this is a bounce from an implosion, a dead cat bounce if there was ever one to be seen!
 My point this morning is not around the investment merits of Greek financials.
 I believe there are some broader observations and items which can have a meaningful impact on European markets in general and financial markets around the world.